 Sometimes the fictional land of movies can be useful in real life.
 Did you know that the Bee Gees’ best-selling hit “Stayin’ Alive” is used during CPR training?

-The 1977 song was made famous in the iconic movie Saturday Night Fever in the opening credits, where John Travolta is seen walking through the streets of New York and enjoying his double slice pizza.
-The song also has the ideal rhythm of 100 to 120 compressions per minute for you to perform the maneuver correctly.
+The 1977 song made famous in the iconic film Saturday Night Fever in the opening credits, where John Travolta is seen walking through the streets of New York and enjoying his double slice pizza is the same song also has the ideal rhythm of 100 to 120 compressions per minute for you to perform the maneuver correctly.
 If you ever find yourself in an emergency situation, now you know what to do!